k10sj02/GoogleSheetsAppScripts/README.md

 - **fillCellsWithNA.gs**: This script fills empty cells in a specified range with "n/a".
 - **unmergeAllCells.gs**: This script unmerges all merged cells in a specified sheet.
 - **getHyperlink.gs**: This script retrieves all hyperlinks from a specified range.
+- **mailMerge.gs**: This script performs a mail merge on a list of email contacts.

 ## Table of Contents